jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

 # Configuration
-In the iTop configuration, you can find settings to adjust these options.
+In an XML, you can find settings to adjust these options.
-It's possible to specify both defaults or class specific settings.
+It's possible to specify both default settings and override them for any given class.

 * **dataformat**: String.
 Features are stored in this format.
 Allowed values: 'GeoJSON', 'WKT' (highly recommended: WKT)
 * **datacrs**: String.
 Features are stored in this CRS.
 Often 'EPSG:3857' (CRS used by Google Maps, OpenStreetMap WMS) or 'EPSG:4326' (GeoJSON.
 CRS used by Google Earth, OpenStreetMap database)